How to Become an Interior Designer: Understanding Scale - The Focal Point Skip to main content

 Although a one-inch scale is the easiest to work with, it often makes floorplans that are too big to be useful.
 A one-inch scale drawing of a room might still be too big to fit on a page.

 For this reason, interior designers typically use a quarter-inch scale to create scaled drawings.
-This means that 1/4 inches on paper represents one foot in real life.
+In this case, 1/4 inches on paper represents one foot in real life.

-With that in mind, let’s reconsider that same dining table.
+With that in mind, let’s reconsider that same dining table, starting with the width.
 Remember, the table is 3 feet wide in real life.
 Since 1/4 inches on the page represents 1 foot in real life, you’ll need to multiply 1/4 inches by 3 in order to determine the scaled measurement on the page.

-Now let’s find the length of the dining table using this same quarter-inch scale.
-Remember, the table is 4 feet long in real life.
-So, we’ll need to multiply 1/4 inches by 4.
-Here, the answer is 1 inch.
+Next, let’s find the length of the dining table using this same quarter-inch scale.
+The table is 4 feet long in real life.
+So, we’ll need to multiply 1/4 inches by 4, which equals 1 inch.
 Therefore, on paper, the dining table will be 1 inch long.

 We Get It, Math Can Be Confusing…